lelumiEdirisinghe/Lelumi_Final_Year_Project/README.md

-# Determinants of Academic Performance
+# Statistical Analysis of Smartphone Dependence and Academic Performance

 ## 1. Repository Usage and Reproduction Guide
 This repository is structured to facilitate full reproduction of the analysis.